Beauty and the Beast (musical): Musical numbers and choreography

 David Friedman served as music supervisor, while John Petrafesa Jr. handled sound design.
 Unlike in the film, Belle actually performs and dances alongside the enchanted objects during "Be Our Guest", which resembles "a high-energy Vegas number" similar to the musical Ziegfeld Follies.
 The original Broadway cast recording of Beauty and the Beast was released by Walt Disney Records in 1994.
 Similar cast albums followed suit, including Australian and Japanese recordings in 1994 and 1996, respectively.
 "A Change in Me" has yet to be included on any official English-language cast recordings though the original Belle, Susan Egan included it on her album So Far.

 Set and costumes

-Stanley Meyer designed the production's set.
-Following Disney's instructions "to make the animated film come to life", Meyer's set was very much a literal interpretation of the film.
-Meyer found it "tricky" to translate two-dimensional environments into a three-dimensional world.
-The West Wing's appearance mirrors that of its resident the Beast, being hideous on the outside but beautiful when the audience is finally taken inside of it.
+Stanley Meyer designed the original production's set.
+Following Disney's instructions "to make the animated film come to life", Meyer's set was very much a similar interpretation of the film.
+Meyer found it "tricky" to translate two-dimensional environments from on screen into a three-dimensional world on stage.
+The West Wing's appearance has mirrors of its resident the Beast, being hideous on the outside but beautiful when the audience is finally sees the inside of it.
 In stark contrast to popular musicals The Phantom of the Opera and Into the Woods, Beauty and the Beast's set resembles a hybrid of Gothic Victorian and Louis Quinze.